al-akl/e-commerce-website/README.md

 ---
 # About Me
 Hello!
-I'm Arkanthrive, a third-year Computer and Communication Engineering student.
+I'm Elias ALAKL, a third-year Computer and Communication Engineering student.
 I'm passionate about technology and enjoy learning new concepts on my own.
 I'm always looking for opportunities to improve my skills and build projects that challenge me.